Kometa-Team/Kometa/docs/config/libraries.md

     ???+ tip

-        As of Plex Meta Manager 1.20.0 "Metadata Files" refers to YAML files which refers to managing the metadata of items [movies, shows, music] within your library, and "Collection Files" refers to YAML files which define Collections.
+        As of Kometa 1.20.0 "Metadata Files" refers to YAML files which refers to managing the metadata of items [movies, shows, music] within your library, and "Collection Files" refers to YAML files which define Collections.

-        In previous version of Plex Meta Manager, "Metadata Files" could mean either of the above.
+        In previous version of Kometa, "Metadata Files" could mean either of the above.

     <hr style="margin: 0px;">